AdobeDocs/experience-manager-xml-documentation-learn.en/help/courses/course-2/working-with-reports.md

 ---
 title: Working with Reports
-description: Working with Reports in XML Documentation for Adobe Experience Manager
+description: Working with Reports in [!DNL XML Documentation] for Adobe Experience Manager
 exl-id: 755506a6-c416-4a8c-8359-8db7e63a90a4
 ---
 # Working with Reports